davidsneighbour/libraries/bootstrap-icons/README.md

 # DNB Hugo Libs / Bootstrap Icons

-This is a Hugo theme component with helpers for Netlify redirects and headers.
-This type of redirection is faster and SEO wise better than Hugo's method of adding `meta-refresh` commands.
-The default headers added by this component contain proper content security policies, caching directives and improve security.
+This is a Hugo theme component adding Bootstrap Icons.

 ## Usage